heitoralthmann/Teamwork-MCP/README.md

 - `getTaskSubtasks` - Get all subtasks for a specific task in Teamwork
 - `getTaskComments` - Get comments for a specific task from Teamwork

+### Comment Tools

+- `createComment` - Create a comment related to a task/message/notebook

 ### People Tools

 - `getPeople` - Get all people from Teamwork